w3c/wcag3/informative/guidelines/layout/user-orientation/steps-indicated.md

 ## Tests

-<i>Ensure that steps are identified and convey number or structure</i>
+### Ensure that steps are identified and convey number or structure

 <b>Procedure</b>